There is absolutely NOTHING more overwhelming than being a new mom and trying to create a baby registry with all the "right" things.

 - Toy basket

 - Initially, your little one will eat 10-12 times a day.
-If you're purely bottle feeding, you can either stock up on bottles OR for the sake of saving space, buy one or two and wash them after each use.
+If you’re purely bottle feeding, you can either stock up on bottles OR for the sake of saving space, buy two or three and wash them after each use.

 - Colic: Isla had horrible, and I mean HORRIBLE, colic.
-Purely breast feeding seemed to amplify her fussiness, so a friend recommended Dr. Brown's glass bottles.
-I introduced them to her at four weeks and these bottles were an absolute GAME CHANGER!
-Dr. Brown's bottles have a unique vent system that minimizes swallowing air bubbles to help reduce spit-up, burping and gas (ultimately lessening the symptoms of colic).
-If you're planning on bottle feeding, I would highly recommend trying these first.
-For sake of space, we bought two 4 ounce bottles, and at four months, transitioned her to the larger 9 ounce bottles.
+Purely breastfeeding seemed to amplify her fussiness, so a friend recommended Dr. Brown’s glass bottles.
+I introduced them to her at 4 weeks and these bottles were an absolute GAME CHANGER!
+Dr. Brown’s bottles have a unique vent system that minimizes swallowing air bubbles to help reduce spit-up, burping and gas (ultimately lessening the symptoms of colic).
+If you’re planning on bottle feeding, I would highly recommend trying these first.
+For the sake of space, we bought two 4-ounce bottles, and at 4 months, transitioned her to the larger 9-ounce bottles.